 Time needed: 10 minutes

-Because YouTube is blocked in China, you’re going to need to rely on a technology known as a virtual private network (“VPN” for short) to help you bypass censorship.
+Because YouTube is blocked in China, you’re going to need to rely on a technology known as a virtual private network (“VPN” for short).
+VPN connections are essential for bypassing internet censorship in China.
 Below I’ll show you step-by-step how to connect to a VPN to watch YouTube in China.

-There are many VPN companies to choose from, although not all of them work in China.
+There are many VPN companies to choose from.
+Reliable VPN services are crucial for ensuring stable and secure access to YouTube in China.
 I recommend either NordVPN or Surfshark based on my own experience.
 It usually takes about 5 minutes to download and install the software on your computer or mobile device.

 By connecting to a US-based VPN server, you’ll bypass the Chinese censorship.
 YouTube will also suggest video content as if you were in the United States.
 It’s sometimes faster to connect to servers in other countries to watch YouTube in China, but the suggested content will be different.
 Below is a screenshot of the server choices you have on the NordVPN mobile app.